home-assistant/home-assistant.io/source/_integrations/totalconnect.markdown

 The following diagnostic sensors are available:

-- Low Battery for Zones and Alarm Panels will be `On` if the battery is low
+- Low Battery for Zones and Alarm Panels will be `On` if the battery is low.
-- Tamper for Zones and Alarm Panels will be `On` if in a tamper state
+- Tamper for Zones and Alarm Panels will be `On` if in a tampered state.
-- Power for Alarm Panels will be `On` if main power is connected, or `Off` if running on backup battery.
+- Power for Alarm Panels will be `On` if main power is connected or `Off` if running on the backup battery.